ng-boba/ng-boba-sandbox/README.md

 > Seed project using ngBoba: Angular Dependency Manager

 This project is a sample application for a basic ngBoba project.
-You can use it to quickly bootstrap your AngularJS webapp project with ngBoba support for production and development.
+You can use it to quickly bootstrap your AngularJS webapp with ngBoba support for production and development.

 ## Getting Started
 To get started you can clone the ng-boba-seed repository and install the dependencies.